sherwin-yang/VideoGalery-bythen.ai/README.md

 # More About User Defined Packages and Systems
 ## `ApiKeyProvider`
-Safe mechanism to retrieve Authentication information:
+Secure mechanism to retrieve Authentication information:
-* `api_key` and `api_secret` are stored in Firebase (this is not necessarily the best practice of storing credential information, but only to perform safe retrieving secret information that shouldn't be exposed in the codebase).
+* `api_key` and `api_secret` are stored in Firebase (this is not necessarily the best practice of storing credential information, but only to perform secure retrieval of secret information that shouldn't be exposed in the codebase).
-* It will only get the secret keys from remote(Firebase) once if it hasn't been stored in keychain.
-After that, it will be stored in safe local storage(Keychain) and the secret keys will be retrieved from safe local storage only.
+* It will only get the auth keys from remote (Firebase) once if it hasn't been stored in keychain.
+After that, it will be stored in secure local storage (Keychain) and the auth keys will be retrieved from secure local storage only.

 <img src="README_Assets/ApiKeyProvider.jpg" alt="ApiKeyProvider">